004techartist/004techartist/README.md

 - 👋 Hi, I’m @004techartist ie Murithi Kelvin.
-- 👀 I’m interested in web development and cyber security.
+- 👀 I’m interested in web development ,Mobile Application development, AI development and Desktop applications development.
 - 🌱 I’m currently learning bachelor of science in software engineering at Zetech University.
-- 💞️ I’m looking to collaborate on development of programs written in C language,python,HTML& CSS
+- 💞️ I’m looking to collaborate on development of programs written in C language,python,Java,HTML& CSS
 - 📫 How to reach me ...
 - You can reach me through my email that is: 004techartist@gmail.com or simply
-- through my phone number 0112436792 and on watsup 0714056836
+- through my phone number and WhatsApp number ,254746195016

 <!---
 004techartist/004techartist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.